hegde-atri/old-hegdeatri-dot-com/src/content/posts/change-your-editor/index.md

 Throughout the following "guide" which walks you through how to make a simple neovim config like mine, you can visit the [GitHub repository for it](https://github.com/hegde-atri/.nvim).

+> Update: In the quickstart guide below, I am using `packer.nvim`, but the recent trend has been to use `lazy.nvim`

 ## Getting Started

 Your neovim configuration rests in the `~/.config/nvim` directory.
 Lets create a file